All Episodes

 And they're now permanently stationed at home because they don't want to pay for the office space.

-You can't change a light bulb without calling 12 people in in a building in New York City.
+I mean, all of these high-rise buildings that are like astronomical rents, crazily controlled by unions, you can't change a light bulb without calling 12 people in a building in New York City.

-And now they're gonna be empty.
+And now they're going to be empty.

-I mean, it's this is a real game.
+I mean, this is a real game.

 Let's look at it from all sides here.